 Entitled narcissists have an unreasonable demand that others should conform to their way, believing they are deserving of special treatment.

-A belief they should not be made to wait, in restaurants a table should just be ready for them, fast food restaurants, their food should be ready instantly.
+They should not be made to wait.
+In restaurants, a table should just be ready for them, fast food restaurants, their food should be ready instantly.
 They don’t think they should have to queue up for things and can become very impatient.
 They don’t believe they have to pay their way, or they think others should pay more.

 They do not accept the word no.